Derrick Ward

-Derrick Laron Ward (born August 30, 1980) is an American former professional football running back in the National Football League (NFL).
+Derrick Laron Ward (born August 30, 1980) is an American former professional football player who was a running back in the National Football League (NFL).
 He was selected by the New York Jets in the seventh round of the 2004 NFL draft and played for the New York Giants, Tampa Bay Buccaneers and Houston Texans.
-He played college football at Fresno State University and Ottawa University.
+He played college football for Fresno State Bulldogs and Ottawa Braves.

 Ward earned a Super Bowl ring with the Giants in Super Bowl XLII.
 He is the cousin of former Patriots running back J.R.
 Redmond.

 Early life

-Ward attended Valley View High School in Moreno Valley, California and was a letterman in football.
+Ward attended Valley View High School in Moreno Valley, California, and was a letterman in football.
 In football, as a senior, he posted 1,100 rushing yards, 973 receiving yards, and 17 touchdowns, was an All-Riverside County choice, won All-CIF honors, was the Team Co/MVP, and was named the Sun Belt League Offensive MVP.

 College career

 For his collegiate career, he rushed 460 times for 3,152 yards (6.9-yard avg.) and 39 touchdowns and caught seven passes for 96 yards (13.7-yard avg.).